Esri/arcgis-runtime-samples-android/kotlin/change-viewpoint/README.md

 ## How to use the sample

-The map view has several methods for setting its current viewpoint.
-Select a viewpoint from the UI to see the viewpoint changed using that method.
+Select a viewpoint option to see the map view move to that location.

 ## How it works

 1. Create a new `ArcGISMap` object and set it to the `MapView` object.
 2. Change the map's `Viewpoint` using one of the available methods:
-   * Use `MapView.setViewpointWithDurationAsync()` to pan to a viewpoint over the specified length of time.
+   * Use `MapView.setViewpointAsync(...)` to pan to a viewpoint over the specified length of time.
-   * Use `MapView.setViewpointCenterAsync()` to center the viewpoint on a `Point` and set a distance from the ground using a scale.
+   * Use `MapView.setViewpointCenterAsync(...)` to center the viewpoint on a `Point` and set a distance from the ground using a scale.
-   * Use `MapView.setViewpointGeometryAsync()` to set the viewpoint to a given `Geometry`.
+   * Use `MapView.setViewpointGeometryAsync(...)` to set the viewpoint to a given `Geometry`.

 ## Relevant API